-12. In the main text of the national communication, Parties should provide a descriptive summary and should provide diagrams for the GHGs reported in [the summary tables, in accordance with paragraph 11 above][the CRF summary tables](EU).
+12. In the main text of the national communication, Parties should provide a descriptive summary and should provide diagrams for the GHGs reported in the summary tables, in accordance with paragraph 11 above.
 Parties should provide a description of the factors underlying emission trends.